Canada Day

 11 a.m.

-Watch skilled shearers demonstrate traditional sheep shearing techniques.
+Watch skilled shearers demonstrate historical sheep shearing techniques.
 (Weather dependent)

 Churn & Learn